Overview

 Research Focus

+My first book, Keys to Play, traces a genealogy of musical digitality under the rubrics of improvisation, performance, and recreation.
 Described by readers as “wonderfully allusive and erudite,” “a virtuosic boss run,” and “an exquisite love letter to the vitality of interdisciplinary play,” Keys to Play received the American Musicological Society’s Otto Kinkeldey Award, which recognizes a musicological book of exceptional merit by a scholar beyond the early stages of his or her career.
-The book was published under a Creative Commons license by the University of California Press and contains music by Mozart, Beethoven, Bizet, Louis Couperin, and others recorded by me alongside my Cornell colleagues Malcolm Bilson, Ariana Kim, Shin Hwang, and Matthew Hall.
+Published under a Creative Commons license by the University of California Press, the book includes recordings of music by Mozart, Beethoven, Bizet, Louis Couperin, and others, performed by me alongside my Cornell colleagues Malcolm Bilson, Ariana Kim, Shin Hwang, and Matthew Hall.
 Keys to Play is available as a free download in a variety of formats here.

 Performance

-As a (forte)pianist, I am a faculty member of the Chamber Music Collective, which runs an intensive summer chamber music program for advanced students using eighteenth- and nineteenth-century instruments and techniques.
-Recent performances include songs by Chao Yuen-Ren, Schubert, and Liszt with tenor Stephen Ng (1878 Blüthner), Schubert‘s “Erlkönig” with Cornell and CMC colleague Jean Bernard Cerin (1823 Graf); Mendelssohn‘s Piano Trio in C minor with CMC colleagues Lucy Russell and Keiran Campbell (1843 Pleyel); sonatas for fortepiano and violin by Mozart and Beethoven with festival co-director Ariana Kim at Paesaggi Musicali Toscani (1795 Walter replica); and the music of C. P. E. Bach, Rita Strohl, Katherine Heyman, Cécile Chaminade, Reynaldo Hahn, Debussy, Fauré, and Franck at the Cornell Center for Historical Keyboards‘ ongoing Salon Project.
+I am a faculty member of the Chamber Music Collective, an intensive summer program for advanced students using eighteenth- and nineteenth-century instruments and techniques.
+Recent performances include songs by Chao Yuen-Ren, Schubert, and Liszt with tenor Stephen Ng on an 1878 Blüthner; Schubert’s “Erlkönig” with Cornell and CMC colleague Jean Bernard Cerin on an 1823 Graf; Mendelssohn’s Piano Trio in C minor with CMC colleagues Lucy Russell and Keiran Campbell on an 1843 Pleyel; sonatas for fortepiano and violin by Mozart and Beethoven with Ariana Kim at Paesaggi Musicali Toscani on a 1795 Walter replica; and music by C. P. E. Bach, Rita Strohl, Katherine Heyman, Cécile Chaminade, Reynaldo Hahn, Debussy, Fauré, and Franck as part of the CCHK’s ongoing Salon Project.

-A recording of the 1854 version of Brahms‘s Piano Trio in B, op.
-8, on an 1857 Streicher with violinist Rebecca Anderson and cellist John Haines-Eitzen is available here.
-On a related note, my article “Reforming Johannes: Brahms, Kreisler, and the Piano Trio in B, op.
-8,” which considers the earlier and later versions of the piece and their relation to each other, won the Royal Musical Association’s Jerome Roche prize in 2008.
+My performance of Mozart’s Keyboard Concerto in F major, K. 459, on an 1800 Schantz replica with the Cornell Chamber Orchestra, conducted by Chris Younghoon Kim, can be viewed here.
+I devised my own cadenzas for the concerto, which features prominently in Keys to Play.
+A recording of the 1854 version of Brahms’s Piano Trio in B major, op.
+8, performed on the CCHK’s 1857 Streicher with violinist Rebecca Anderson and cellist John Haines-Eitzen, is available here.
+My article “Reforming Johannes: Brahms, Kreisler, and the Piano Trio in B, op.
+8,” which considers the earlier and later versions of the piece and their relation to each other, won the Royal Musical Association’s Jerome Roche Prize in 2008.

 Teaching

-I have worked closely with graduate students on dissertations and publications on topics ranging from embodiment in nineteenth-century keyboard music, technologies of musical stenography, representations of the devil on the Parisian stage, and Czerny‘s transcriptions of Beethoven to Yamaha’s Vocaloid Keyboard.
-Articles that originated as papers written by graduate students in my seminars have appeared in the Journal of the American Musicological Society, Nineteenth-Century Music, and Keyboard Perspectives.
+I have worked closely with graduate students on dissertations and publications on topics ranging from embodiment in nineteenth-century keyboard music, technologies of musical stenography, representations of the devil on the Parisian stage, and Czerny’s transcriptions of Beethoven to Yamaha’s Vocaloid Keyboard.
+Articles that originated as papers written by graduate students in my seminars have appeared in the Journal of the American Musicological Society, 19th-Century Music, and Keyboard Perspectives.

 Awards and Honors